It includes my modest contribution and can be found http://www.undocs.org/en/S/2018/531

 My Foreign Policy article on the US military mission in Central Africa

 I was in Kampala when American military planners came to talk about how to deal with the LRA and Kony.
-There was a belief that the military mission the US army was about to embark on in Central Africa was...
+There was a belief that the military mission the US army was about to embark on in Central Africa was going to be quick and relatively painless - the term 'low hanging fruit' might have...
 Continue Reading →

 My article on Foreign Affairs on the US withdrawal from Central Africa